civilwargeeky/CEA_Wrap/README.md

 ## `Problem.set_massf(massf) -> None`

 Sets the mass fraction flag for the problem.
+If massf is True, CEA returns mass-fractions for exhaust product abundances, otherwise it returns mol-fractions (the default)

 ### Parameters